 Goddess Kali is said to have 8, 12, or 21 different forms based.
 Some of her well-known forms are Bhadra kali, Maha Kali, Dakshina Kali, and Chandika.
 Different forms of kali are worshipped in different parts of South Asia.
 Dakshin Kali is the most popular form of Kali in Bengal.

-Even looking at her requires courage, she really has got a terrifying appearance.
+Even looking at her requires courage; she has got a terrifying appearance.
 Then why is she called Maa kali by all her worshippers and followers?
 Kali symbolizes the superiority of females in nature.
 She is that mother who could go to any lengths to protect her children.
 She is a mother who suffers pain to evoke her children.
 She is the symbol of Shakti, feminine power, and creativity.
 The devotees who fall at her feet in devotion or surrender in front of her can achieve moksha by touching her feet.

 Kali in Tantra Vidhya

 Kali dominates tantric iconography, texts, and rituals.
-In those Vidhya’s kali is considered the highest of all deities.
+In those Vidhya’s, kali is considered the highest of all deities.
 Kali is time herself.
-As stated across many Vidhya’s, at the end of time the world will be consumed by Kali, then the world will be dark and unbound like her.
+As stated across many Vidhya’s, Kali will consume the world at the end of time; then, the world will be dark and unbound like her.
 She is the destroyer of the universe as her counterpart Mahakaal (Lord Shiva).
-Thus, worship of Kali is done to have victory over the universe’s greatest power, time.
+Thus, worship of Kali is done to victory over the universe’s greatest power, time.

 Kali is the most misunderstood goddess in Hindu Religion.
 She is often feared and only considered the goddess of witches and tantric.
 In a patriarchal society, Kali is the true and oldest representation of female supremacy over nature.
-Kali teaches us to see life, not as something indifferent to life but as a part of life.
-She defies the definition of an ideal goddess and is beyond the understanding of mankind and the rules of nature.
-Created to destroy, she still has a core of love and motherhood.(Last Updated On: October 18, 2020)
+Kali teaches us to see life not as something indifferent to life but as a part of life.
+She defies the definition of an ideal goddess and is beyond the understanding of humankind and the rules of nature.
+Created to destroy, she still has a core of love and motherhood.